rizwan95/ohmyswift.com/showcase.md

 **Summary** - Stream games from iPhone/iPad like a PRO

-**Key highlights** - Unlimited streaming, pause streaming, control video quality with precision, control audio quality with precision
+**Key highlights** - Stream games, Unlimited streaming, pause streaming, control video quality with precision, control audio quality with precision

 [Homepage](https://winya.app)

 [iOS, and iPadOS download link](https://apps.apple.com/app/id1504093464)

-### 3. Timemator 2 (macOS)
+### 2. Timemator 2 (macOS)

 **Summary** - "Time waits for none."
 Timemator 2 is a macOS application which let's you to track your time effectively.